 That’s why we consume the Eucharist—the flesh and blood that Jesus sacrificed for us on the cross heal us.
 It cleanses our souls and renews our spiritual relationship with God.

 When we touch the relic of a saint, the object itself isn’t healing; rather, God’s intercession through the object performs the blessing.

 The reason why we value the possessions of saints above other holy figures and leaders is because of their canonization.
 We have reason to believe that these saints are in Heaven because they have performed miracles on Earth that cannot be explained by science.
 Touching a fragment of their body to our jewelry or rosary beads will always connect their values and heavenly presence to us.

 First class relics are practically impossible to own, since The Vatican desires to preserve them in Catholic churches or in the Vatican convent itself.
 Second class relics are difficult to come by, unless you are the relative of a saint or obtain one from a religious order.

-The easiest way to obtain a relic is by touching a possession of your own to a first, second, or third class relic.
+The easiest way to obtain a relic is by touching a possession of your own to a first or second class relic.
+This making your possession a third class relic.
 The range of objects you can use are limitless, such as jewelry, ornaments, crucifixes, rosary beads, books, photos of loved ones, prayer cards, and more.

 Sometimes local churches host traveling relic groups.
 At these events, you’ll be able to touch your possessions to tens or hundreds of relics from saints all over the world.
 If you express interest to your Catholic church, they might be able to book a group to visit.
 This is also a great opportunity to learn about saints you have never even heard of.
 Visiting the preserved body of an incorruptible saint is also an alternative too.